Driving hard for quality and cost reduction

 Simon Edwards is quite happy to make a bold statement at this point – "To my knowledge there has never been a scrap component on these machines as a result of this process.
 That's out of 550,000 camshafts a year.
 In fact we are now nearing something of a milestone; this year we will reach two million good parts.
 This process of redefining the datum has had implications for the processes upstream from the lathes and this is where the scrap has disappeared completely.
 We now have general tolerances for key features at these operations where very tight tolerances used to exist.
 This has also increased facility efficiency with minimal downtime experienced on these operations through addressing historic quality concerns.

 The other application of the Renishaw turret-mounted probes is sample inspection of finished components after machining.
 The positioning required on most features is not tight, typically ± 0.2 mm, but it is vital that it is closely controlled, otherwise it will tend to drift.
 Typically the probe takes about 40 seconds (or up to 60 seconds for a few longer shafts) to check the 17 defined features, automatically updating tool offsets with any variation as it goes.
 Originally, this check was done after every 10 shafts, but experience of actual tool wear has reduced this to a check after every 20 parts.Mr.
 Edwards spends a lot of time on the camshaft line, because as he says, "All these gains are made by production engineers working directly with the process and being aware of concerns as they happen.
-These old machines have been given a new lease of life because they now have intelligence via the probe and can therefore react to issues as they rise.
+These old machines have been given a new lease of life because they now have intelligence via the probe and can therefore react to issues as they arise.
 New machines won't get through the door now without probes.
 So far, as value for money goes, they are easily the best bit of kit we've got on the camshaft line."

 The whole system is calibrated on the CNC lathe in just a few minutes using an automatic cycle with a master part.
 This is the standard by which traceable quality is guaranteed.
 Each CNC lathe has a document permanently attached that details the use of the measurement system within the manufacturing process, acting as a constant reference for every operator.
 The document lists the four key reasons to trigger post process measurement using the Renishaw probe: